Internships at OTS Research Stations in Costa Rica

 - In case of a research project, the applicant may also be asked to submit a research project proposal.
 We will advise if this is necessary after receiving items 1-3.

-Email application materials to Dr. Rebecca Cole, Director of Research Stations, with copy to Dr. Amanda Wendt, Research and Education Manager.
+Email application materials to Dr. Amanda Wendt, Interim Director of Research Stations.
 Put “Internship Application” in the title line of the email.

 All internships require a minimum 6-weeks stay with preference given to internship stays of 10 weeks or more.
 After review of the application material, applicants will be invited to an interview via Skype or phone.
 Accepted interns will participate in an orientation call to go over details, questions, and assistance with planning their travel and stay at the station.